beocaca/astrotribe/apps/website/content/blog/research/organizations-tackling-light-pollution.md

 ### Comprehensive Survey Note on Organizations Working to Conserve the Night Sky

-This survey note provides a detailed examination of major companies, government organizations, NGOs, and projects dedicated to conserving the night sky through reducing light pollution, a critical issue affecting astronomical observations, wildlife, and human health.
+This survey note provides a detailed examination of major organizations, government organizations, NGOs, and projects dedicated to conserving the night sky through reducing light pollution, a critical issue affecting astronomical observations, wildlife, and human health.
 It encompasses a broad range of entities, reflecting global efforts to preserve natural darkness, and includes insights into